 CISH (chromogenic in situ hybridization) A test for measuring HER2 levels in cancer cells.

 Cisplatin A chemotherapy drug sometimes used to treat breast cancer.

 Clinical trials Research that aims to improve treatment or care for patients.

 CMF A combination of three chemotherapy drugs – cyclophosphamide, methotrexate and 5-fluorouracil (5FU).

 Cognitive impairment Difficulty concentrating or being more forgetful as a result of a cancer diagnosis or treatment.
 Sometimes called ‘chemo brain’ or ‘chemo fog’.

 Complementary therapies A varied group of therapies used alongside conventional medical treatments.

-Core biopsy Biopsy using a hollow needle to take a sample(s) of tissue for analysis under a microscope.
+Core biopsy Biopsy using a hollow needle to take one or more samples of tissue for analysis under a microscope.